Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

       Linked arguments:
         model.batch_size <= data.batch_size
-                              (type: int)
+                              Number of samples in a batch (type: int)

 .. tip::

     The linking of arguments can be used for more complex cases.
-For example derive a value via a function that takes multiple settings as input.
+For example to derive a value via a function that takes multiple settings as input.
 For more details have a look at the API of `link_arguments
     <https://jsonargparse.readthedocs.io/en/stable/#jsonargparse.core.ArgumentParser.link_arguments>`_.

 .. tip::

-    Have a look at the :class:`~pytorch_lightning.utilities.cli.LightningCLI` class API reference to see other methods that could be extended to customize a CLI.
+    Have a look at the :class:`~pytorch_lightning.utilities.cli.LightningCLI` class API reference to learn about other methods that can be extended to customize a CLI.